 When so many people are Googling things all the time (2 trillion searches a year, apparently!) it can seem almost impossible to get in front of the right person at the right time.
-With local SEO it’s definitely possible.
+With local SEO it’s possible.
 This is how to use it for your small business.

 What is local SEO?